doga/jsonapi_for_rails/README.md

 ```

 ### 3. Verify your setup
-After populating your database and launching the built-in Rails server with the `bin/rails server` command, you can issue some HTTP requests to your API and verify the correctness of the responses.
+After populating your database and launching the built-in Rails server with the `bin/rails server` shell command, you can issue some HTTP requests to your API and verify the correctness of the responses.

 ```bash
 $ # Get the list of articles